 Universal literacy has always been our first and foremost goal.

 Pratham was founded on the belief that every child has the right to a quality education.
 In 1994, with support from UNICEF and the Mumbai Municipal Corporation, Dr. Madhav Chavan and Farida Lambay set out to end the vicious cycle of poverty by transforming the educational landscape in the slums of Mumbai.
-We began by setting up self-sustaining Balwadis (preschools) and providing remedial education “bridge” classes for primary school students who lagged behind.
+They began by creating self-sustaining Balwadis (preschools) and providing remedial education “bridge” classes for primary school students who lagged behind.

 We address India’s learning crisis and empower others.

-In 2007, Pratham launched its flagship program, Read India, as a way to improve learning outcomes.
-This grassroots literacy intervention demonstrated that children’s learning can be improved in a relatively short timespan using a low-cost model that involves grouping children according to ability rather than age.
+In 2007, Pratham launched its flagship program, Read India, as a way to increase learning outcomes.
+Repeat evaluations have demonstrated that children’s learning can be improved in a relatively short timespan using a low-cost model that involves grouping children according to ability rather than age.